rb81/docuchat/README.md

 ## Features

-- **Document Processing**: Automatically processes PDF, TXT, and DOCX files from a specified directory.
+- **Document Processing**: Automatically processes PDF, TXT, and DOCX files from multiple directories.
+- **Source Switching**: Quickly and easily switch source folders, or access all your sources together.
 - **Intelligent Indexing**: Creates and maintains an efficient index of document content for quick retrieval.
 - **Natural Language Queries**: Allows users to ask questions in natural language about the content of their documents.
 - **Citation Support**: Provides citations for information sources, linking responses directly to document pages.